An algorithm to recognize regular singular Mahler systems: Abstract

 \section{Abstract}

 This paper is devoted to the study of the analytic properties of Mahler systems at $0$.
 We give an effective characterisation of Mahler systems that are regular singular at $0$, that is, systems which are equivalent to constant ones.
 Similar characterisations already exist for differential and ($q$-)difference systems but they do not apply in the Mahler case.
-This work fill in the gap by giving an algorithm which decides whether or not a Mahler system is regular singular at $0$.
+This work fills in the gap by giving an algorithm which decides whether or not a Mahler system is regular singular at $0$.
+In particular, it gives an effective characterisation of Mahler systems to which an analog of Schlesinger's density theorem applies.

 \titlecontents{section} [0.5em] {} {\contentslabel{1.3em}} { } {\titlerule*[1pc]{.}\contentspage} {\addvspace{2em}\bfseries } \titlecontents{subsection} [3.8em] {} {\contentslabel{2em}} { } {\titlerule*[1pc]{.}\contentspage} \titlecontents{subsubsection} [6.1em] {} {\contentslabel{2.4em}} { } {\titlerule*[1pc]{.}\contentspage} \pdfbookmark[0]{\contentsname}{Contents}